 - 1. Application application form and fee of \$20.
 Both should be mailed at least 30 days prior to registration. - 2.
 Testimony student's Christian experience and reasons for wanting to attend Nazarene Bible College. - 3.
-Transcripts official high school transcript and/or official transcripts of studies completed at other colleges.
+Transcripts official high school transcript and/or official transcripts of studies completed at all other colleges or universities.
 It is the applicant's responsibility to see that these are mailed directly to Nazarene Bible College by the issuing school.
 Applicants who have not graduated from high school must successfully complete the General Educational Development (GED) exam before admission.
 Special consideration is given to students who complete their secondary education through home schooling.
-Home schooled students who have completed their education may present a GED or acceptable SAT or ACT test scores.
-Special consideration will also be given to high school students who have completed their sophomore year and have a letter from their high school guidance counselor indicating their ability to take college courses and a letter of permission from their parents.
-Please contact the NBC Admissions Office for details. - 4.
+Home schooled students who have completed their education will also be given to high school students who have completed their sophomore year and have a letter from their high school guidance counselor indicating their ability to take college courses and a letter of permission from their parents.
+Please contact the NBC Enrollment Services Office for details. - 4.
 Recommendations two are needed, one from the applicant's pastor and the other from a friend, teacher or employer.
 A Nazarene applicant holding a district credential will need an additional recommendation from the district superintendent of the district that issued the credential.
 (For a senior pastor the recommendation from the district superintendent will replace the one from a pastor.)